yuchiu/Slack-Clone/readme.md

   nodejs 10.10.0
   ```

-## Development Environment

-### DataBases

-- postgre client need to be installed globally
+- postgres client need to be installed globally
   configuration for postgres database with sequelize is in server/src/config/sequelizeConfig.ts

   ```npm
   npm install pg -global
   ```

+## Development Environment

 ### Server (Development)